Parsa-19/Exorithm/README.md

+Exorithm stands for the term "Explain algorithm".
-Exorithm is stand for Explain algorithm. in this repo I'll implement different algorithms in python and have my own explenation about them.
+In this repo I'll implement different algorithms in python and have my own explenation about them.